tigera-solutions/cc-eks-egress-gw/modules/module-2-getting-started.md

     echo export EIPADDRESS2=$EIPADDRESS2 >> ~/egwLabVars.env
     ```

-I will create a script to automate this tasks the a future version, I promisse. :)
+I will create a script to automate this tasks in a future version, I promisse. :smile_cat:

 ---